Conversion rate optimization

 Retainer model and pricing

-Our CRO retainers start at $3000 per month with a 90-day minimum.
-The 90 days allow us to finish discovery, build the hypothesis backlog, and run the first wave of tests before the engagement ends.
-CRO takes time to produce results.
-We don’t take work below that floor because the budget can’t support the senior-led time it actually takes.
+The 90 days let us finish discovery, build the hypothesis backlog, and run the first wave of tests before the engagement ends.
+CRO takes time to produce results, and we don’t take work below that floor because the budget can’t support the senior-led time it actually takes.

-Pricing varies based on traffic volume, site complexity, e-commerce vs. lead-gen, and the size of the testing program.
-National-scope work runs higher than local because the test cycles are faster and the revenue impact is larger.
+After the minimum, you judge us on the results.
+Pricing varies based on traffic volume, site complexity, ecommerce versus lead-gen, and the size of the testing program.
+National-scope work runs higher than local, because the test cycles are faster and the revenue impact is larger.

 How we report on CRO